-Of course it is December, so it is a little brisk at the Garden.
+Of course, it is December, so it is a little brisk at the Garden.
 Throw in a little breeze to make sure it really is on the cold side.
 We set up the equipment and started to experiment with lighting.
 Once we thought we had the right combination for what I was looking for, out came the intravelomter.
 Punch in the necessary settings and off we go.
-After all the mistakes were out of the way, I settled on nine, three minute exposures and had what I was hoping would work.
-Of course looking on the back of the camera at the very ‘large’ video display, I was a little disappointed.
+After all the mistakes were out of the way, I settled on nine, three-minute exposures and had what I was hoping would work.
+Looking on the back of the camera at the very ‘large’ video display, I was a little disappointed.
 It didn’t seem as dramatic as I was hoping, but you never know until you see it on a big screen.
 We did a couple more sculptures before we called it quits for the night.

 After returning home and downloading the photos on the computer, I was pleasantly surprised at the results.
 Amazing what a big screen will do compared to the little camera screen!
 There are always things I found and learned that I would do a little differently next time.
 But considering this was my first attempt at this technique, I was pretty pleased with how it turned out.
 I hope you enjoy it also.